microsoft/coyote/docs/_learn/programming-models/machines/tracking-operation-groups.md

 Guid OperationGroupId;
 ```

-Additionally you may use the following `IMachineRuntime` API to get the operations group of a machine.
+Additionally you may use the following `IActorRuntime` API to get the operations group of a machine.
 However, you must ensure that `currentMachine` is the currently executing machine (otherwise the
 `coyote` tester will report an assertion failure).